rwieruch/open-crowd-fund/README.md

 * run your client-side application and your payment server on the command line
 * visit your client-side application in the browser
-* fund the project with a [test credit card](https://stripe.com/docs/testing#cards)
+* fund your own project with a [test credit card](https://stripe.com/docs/testing#cards)
+* verify
-* verify 1) that the funding progress updates and 2) the test payment is visible in your Stripe dashboard
+  * 1) that the funding progress updates in the client-side application
+  * 2) the test payment is visible in your Stripe dashboard
 * add your *.env.production* and *.env.development* to your .gitignore
 * you are ready to deploy it!